-When it comes to content, there are no silver bullets.
+When it comes to content, there are no one-size-fits-all perfect solutions.

 How many people does your content pass through?